 Begin by removing the 5 D's: dead, dying, damaged, disfigured and diseased wood.
 You can do this at any time of year.
 Cut these twigs and branches back to healthy wood — or to the ground.
 After that, look for branches or twigs that cross and rub on one another.
 Remove one of them, leaving the healthier or better-placed branch.

 If you are tackling a big, overgrown deciduous shrub with lots of stems, remove the oldest stems by cutting them right to the ground.
-You can cut down about one-fourth of the stems each year to rejuvenate the shrub.
+You can cut down about 1/4 of the stems each year to rejuvenate the shrub.

 What tools do I need?